yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * *table_name*: The name of the table.
 * *table_id*: The unique UUID associated with the table.
 * *timeout_in_seconds*: Specifies duration, in seconds when the cli timeouts waiting for flushing to end.
 Default value is `20`.
 * *ADD_INDEXES*: If the DB should also flush the secondary indexes associated with the table.
+Default is false.

 **Example**